solankinitish/solankinitish/README.md

 - Building production-style GenAI systems — RAG pipelines, stateful memory, ML-grounded LLM orchestration
 - Studying LLM internals, RAG evaluation, and prompt engineering
 - Trying to use Mathematical and Classical ML based heuristic lens in this big-models world

+👉 *Explore the implementations of these concepts in my pinned repositories below.*

 ---